zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The application cannot call the endpoint to check the SAF resource of the user
+  The application cannot call the endpoint to check the SAF resource of the user.

   **Action:**